 16. The Maple Tree:

 Maple is a common type of shrub.
 There are as many as 125 species of maple trees which are present in nature.
 The main types of maple trees are sugar maple, red maple, silver maple, Japanese maple, Norway maple and paperbark maple.
-The trees are deciduous trees which mean they lose their leaves in each fall but some are there that do not shed the leaves.
-Canadian flag depicts a maple leaf on it.
+The trees are deciduous trees which means they lose their leaves in each fall but some are there that do not shed the leaves.
+The Canadian flag depicts a maple leaf on it.
 It is used as an art of bonsai and is extensively used as an ornamental tree due to its different vibrant colours.

 17. The Oak Tree:

 Oaktree falls under the group of flowering plants.
 There are different types of oak trees present in nature.
 It has simply spirally arranged leaves.
-Some leaves have lobate margins and others have serrated leaves or have smooth margins.
+Some leaves have lobate margins and others have serrated leaves or smooth margins.
 The bark of the white oak tree is usually dried and used for medical purposes.
 Manuscript inks were previously made from oak galls for many centuries.
 The bark of cork oak is used as a bottle stopper.
 The wood of this tree is used as valuable timber.

 18. Cucumber Tree: